Northern New England Poison Center

 How to Reach the NNEPC

 Call 1-800-222-1222, toll-free 24 hours a day 7 days a week, confidential.
 TTY and interpreter service available

 Text Poison to 85511

-To be prepared for a poison emergency, program the poison center phone umber into your phone today
+To be prepared for a poison emergency, program the poison center phone number into your phone today.

-A poison is any substance that can make you sick or cause harmful effects in the body.
-Poisons can also kill you.
+A poison is any substance that can make you sick, cause harmful effects in the body, or kill you.
 Poisonings can happen to people of all ages.
-Even though the poison center receives more calls concerning children less than 6 years; adults tend to have more serious health effects or deaths due to poisonings.
+While most poisoning incidents involve children under 6 years of age, adults tend to have more serious health effects or deaths due to poisonings.
 Medications are the number one cause of poisonings.

-Pets can also get poisoned, and many things that are not poisonous to humans can be harmful to animals.
-The NNEPC does not specialize in animals but can sometimes help.
-The NNEPC took 281 calls about animals in 2018.
+Pets can also be poisoned, and many things that are not poisonous to humans can be harmful to animals.
+The NNEPC does not specialize in animal poisoning but can sometimes help.

 Poison Prevention Education Program

 The NNEPC has a Vermont educator with dedicated time for providing professional community education around general poison prevention tips, medication safety, drug abuse (i.e. prescription drugs, over-the-counter medications, street drugs, current trends), inhalant abuse and environmental exposures.